eyildirir/x-56-ghost-buster/README.md

-# X-56 Throttle Anti-GHosting Tool
+# X-56 Throttle Anti-Ghosting Tool
 I/O tool for debouncing &amp; repeating X-56 Hands-On Throttle input.

 ## What it does...